 Therefore I wouldn’t recommend taking this option, unless you need a small top-up to redeem a flight, or have an orphan UNI$ balance (<5,000 points).

 Summary Review: UOB Preferred Platinum Visa

 ☐ Leave It

 The UOB Preferred Platinum Visa may not be marketed as a miles card, but it’s one of the best out there.

-Simply put, there’s no other card on the market that offers what the UOB Preferred Platinum Visa does.
+Simply put, there’s no other card on the market that offers what the UOB Preferred Platinum Visa does (I suppose you could make a case for Amaze + Citi Rewards, though that involves two cards instead of one).
 Given the ubiquity of contactless terminals, this is pretty much a 4 mpd anywhere solution, making it suitable for those who struggle to memorize what card to use where.

-Used judiciously, a cardholder could earn slightly over 53,000 miles per year with ~S$13,000 spending, equal to a one-way Singapore Airlines Business Class flight to Dubai, Istanbul, Osaka, Seoul, or Tokyo.
+Used judiciously, a cardholder could earn slightly over 53,000 miles per year with ~S$13,000 spending, equal to a one-way Singapore Airlines Business Class flight to Japan or South Korea.